 Notes on sound quality

-Generally speaking though for most people it sounds fine and you’ll be hard-pressed to be unhappy with it unless you have extremely good hearing or audiophile type expectations.
+Most people can’t hear any difference and you’ll be hard-pressed to be unhappy with one unless you have extremely good hearing or audiophile-type expectations.

 Can I get surround sound from a receiver with no pre-outs?